Cape Town: Conferences

 In recent years, Cape Town, has become a global conference hub, and a highly desirable place to host delegates for meetings.
 The Cape Town International Convention Centre (CTICC) in Cape Town's CBD hosts many large conferences throughout each year.
 The city has been increasing in popularity in this regard, and in June 2025, it was reported that Cape Town had reached 35th place globally in the International Congress and Convention Association's (ICCA) rankings of popular destinations for international association meetings.

-The report highlighted that Cape Town hosted 58 such meetings in 2024, which comprises 60% of the total hosted across South Africa that year.
+The report highlighted that Cape Town hosted 58 such meetings in 2024, which constitutes 60% of the total hosted across South Africa that year.
 Cape Town also placed among the top 10 cities worldwide for average attendance per event, with an average of 717 delegates per meeting.

 The Western Cape's official tourism, trade, and investment promotion agency, Wesgro, stated that Cape Town and the Western Cape Convention Bureau secured 36 new conference bids in the 2024/25 financial year alone.
 These events are expected to generate R745 million in economic impact, and attract over 27,000 delegates through to 2028.

+In 2026, Cape Town was named Africa's Leading Meetings & Conference Destination at the World Travel Awards.

+Renewable energy

+The majority of South Africa's growing renewable energy industry is based in the Western Cape.
+Numerous domestic renewable energy companies are headquartered in Cape Town, including Charge, Rubicon, Treetops, SOLA Group, Anthem, Mulilo, Phelan Green Group, GreenCape, Red Rocket Energy, NOA Group, African Clean Energy Developments, and G7 Renewable Energies.
+Foreign renewable companies with regional HQs in Cape Town include ABO Energy, Acciona Energía, ACWA Power, EDF Renewables, Globeleq, JUWI, RES, and Mainstream Renewable Power.

+All in all, 15 of SA's 23 major renewable energy independent power producers (IPPs), amounting to 65%, have their headquarters in Cape Town.

+Boat building

 Cape Town has in recent years positioned itself as a notable player in the boat building industry.
-The city has become a regional hub for the sector, and is home to numerous boat building yards, as well as Robertson and Caine, one of the world’s largest producers of luxury catamarans.
-Cape Town is home to a skilled boatbuilding workforce and a dedicated group of artisans in the industry.
+The city has become a regional hub for the sector, and is home to numerous boat building yards.
+Robertson and Caine, one of the world’s largest producers of luxury catamarans, is headquartered in the city, as is high-tech racing yacht company Cape Racing Yachts, and superyacht specialist Southern Wind.
+Cape Town is home to a skilled boat building workforce and a dedicated group of artisans in the industry, and the city produces more luxury catamarans than any other city in the world.